nweerasu/primer_pull/README.md

 $bclen = 8 if $ARGV[3] eq "MCHII_SOSP"; # check that the primer names match, capitalizations included
 $bclen = 8 if $ARGV[3] eq "SOSP";
 ```
 3. Alternatively, copy and paste the following chunk of code into your unedited copy from ggloor **if** you are in the Thorn Lab or are using their primers.
-Check the primer references below to make sure the same primers are being used.
+Check the primer list below to make sure the same primers are being used. **If not, you will have to manually add your primers in and specify the primer length, or your barcodes will not work and your final output table will be unusable**.

 ```
 #!/usr/bin/perl -w 	# Windows shebang